Skip to content

 Commit Message Format

-Please provide your project and ticket number in the commit message subject.
+Please provide your project and optionally the ticket number in the commit message subject.
 For baseline commit style semantics, refer to Conventional Commits.

 Use this structure: